railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

   set quantity of each product when its stock is too low.
 Example, a classic distributor.

 * :guilabel:`Make to Order` : when a customer order is confirmed, you then procure or manufacture the products for this order.
-A customer order 'Make to Order' won't modify stock in the medium term because you restock with the exact amount that was ordered.
+A customer order 'Make to Order' will not modify stock in the medium term because you restock with the exact amount that was ordered.
 Example, computers from a large supplier assembled on demand.